amanpsharma/todo_mongo/README.md

 # Todo App with Next.js, Tailwind CSS and MongoDB

 This is a simple Todo application with user registration and login built with Next.js.
 Tasks are stored in MongoDB.
+Authentication is handled by **NextAuth.js** and supports email/password as well as Google accounts.

 ## Features

-- User registration and authentication with JSON Web Tokens
+- User registration with email/password and optional Google Sign-In
 - Create, toggle and delete todo items
 - Styled with Tailwind CSS